Accedian/datahub-api/web/sensors/v0.5/pvql.md

 For example, if you want a PVQL query regarding an application for a specific server, you would usually write something like this:

-    server.rt, server.dtt FROM tcp WHERE application = "NC" AND server.ip = 8.8.8.8
+    server.rt, server.dtt FROM tcp WHERE application.name = "NC" AND server.ip = 8.8.8.8

 However, you might want to be able to easily choose another IP address without rewriting the query each time.
 For this purpose, you can introduce a variable, such as `$server`, in place of the actual value:

-    server.rt, server.dtt FROM tcp WHERE application = "NC" AND server.ip = $server
+    server.rt, server.dtt FROM tcp WHERE application.name = "NC" AND server.ip = $server

 Then wherever you request data using this query, you pass the corresponding value in the `variables` parameters.

 Example:

-    => query expr="server.rt, server.dtt FROM tcp WHERE application = \"NC\" AND server.ip = $server" \
+    => query expr="server.rt, server.dtt FROM tcp WHERE application.name = \"NC\" AND server.ip = $server" \
     ..       variables={"server": {"value": "8.8.4.4", "type": {"type": "ip"}}}

 ## Examples